truhy/TruHy-Eclipse-IDE-Plugin/readme.md

 2. In the feature project select from the menu "File/Export..."
 3. In the dialog, select "Deployable Features"
 4. Select your preferred destination
-5. Go to "Options" tab, check "Categorize repository" and browse the category.xml file
+5. Go to "Options" tab, check "Categorize repository" and browse the category.xml file so that the path is updated to your local drive
 6. Click "Finish" button

 ## Helpful references